zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 The `PHP_SAPI` constant must be used instead of the `php_sapi_name()` function.

 ### Generic.Strings.UnnecessaryStringConcat
-Strings should not be concatenated together, unless used in multiline for readability.
+Strings should not be concatenated together unless used in multiline for readability.
 ```php
 // Valid: A string can be concatenated with an expression.
 echo '5 + 2 = ' .
 (5 + 2);